 - 1. Child's date of birth. - 2.
-Date and time of treatment. - 3.
-ICD-9 codes selected to identify obesity or abnormal weight gain. - 4.
-BMI percentile or score. - 5.
-Weight classification based on BMI percentile or score. - 6.
-Systolic or diastolic blood pressure values.

-7. Choice of CPT, HCPS, or ICD-9-CM diagnosis codes to identify outpatient care visits.
+Date and times of treatment. - 3.
+Height and weight values. - 4.
+ICD-9 codes selected to identify obesity, abnormal weight gain, or the presence of comorbid conditions. - 5.
+Problem lists (for identification of comorbid conditions). - 6.
+BMI percentile or score. - 7.
+Weight classification based on BMI percentile or score. - 8.
+Choice of CPT, HCPCS, or ICD-9-CM diagnosis codes to identify outpatient care visits.